KJLambert/KJLambert/README.md

 - 👋 Hi, I’m Kyle
 - 👀 I’m interested in biology and genomes of small things like microbes, and insects, and applying data science technologies to study them.
 - 🌱 I’m always learning uses of cloud technologies, API's, databases.
-Constantly learning.
 - 💞️ I’m open to collaborations.
 Primary experience in microbial genomics research.
 - 📫 I can be reached at klmbrt88@gmail.com
-- Working on a portfolio to include python, R, databases and SQL queries.
+- Working on a portfolio to include various workflow frameworks; nextflow and bayerclaw, python, R, databases and SQL queries.
 Potentially expanding into lightweight applications.

 <!---
 KJLambert/KJLambert is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.